-We will be issuing seasonal updates of our 2024 Atlantic basin hurricane forecasts on Tuesday 11 June, Tuesday 9 July, and Tuesday 6 August.
+We will be issuing seasonal updates of our 2024 Atlantic basin hurricane forecasts on Tuesday 9 July and Tuesday 6 August.
 We will also be issuing two-week forecasts for Atlantic TC activity during the climatological peak of the season from August-October.
 A verification and discussion of all 2024 forecasts will be issued on Tuesday, 26 November.
-All of these forecasts will be available on our website.
+All forecasts and verifications are available on our website.